SabishiiKoto/Memory-Matching-Game/README.md

 ## Features
 - Allow player to pick levels and background colors.
 - Generate games.
+- Count time.
-- Count time and save the fastest records.
+- Save the fastest records and last used color theme.

 ## Technologies Used
 - Language: Java